 This is a brilliant debut poetry book as it shows potential for Emily as a poet and I think we should all keep our eyes peeled for the future works and collections from Emily.
-I am looking forward to see what Emily has up her sleeve and I hope she doesn’t leave us waiting too long!
+I am looking forward to seeing what Emily has up her sleeve and I hope she doesn’t leave us waiting too long!

 “The fire that burnt us alive in the passions of midnight, amongst teeth and toungue ’til morn.” – Emily Priest

 Don’t forget to check out my Author Interview with Emily!

 You can also purchase your copy of Nicotine and Napalm here!
 (Affliate Link)